 Throughout the last three decades, the Philippines has had an active and aggressive legislative agenda to protect women's rights and ensure gender equality.
 While many landmark laws have been passed and are in full effect, the implementation of some of these measures are constrained by a lack of political support or resources at various levels.
-Moreover, there also remain old laws in effect that are indirectly harmful to women.
-The legislative agenda to advance women's and girls' rights and safety is continuously active and should be monitored closely since the decision-making bodies of the legislature are dominated by men (as shown in the next sections).
+Moreover, there are still old laws in effect that are indirectly harmful to women.
+The legislative agenda to advance women's and girls' rights and safety is continuously active and should be monitored closely, since the decision-making bodies of the legislature are dominated by men (as shown in the next sections).

-Some of the most significant laws of the last decade that impact the welfare of women and girls (see Box 2) include the Magna Carta of Women (MCW) also known as Republic Act (R.A.)
-9710), the Responsible Parenthood and Reproductive Health Act (R.A.10354), the Domestic Workers' Act (R.A.
-10361), and the Anti-Child Pornography Act (R.A.9775).
-In particular the Magna Carta of Women is the encompassing Act that operationalizes the country's commitment to the CEDAW.
-It sets out the State's obligations in promoting and protecting gender equality, women's rights, and the promotion of female empowerment across all sectors of society.
-Some of the key features of the law include setting targets for increasing the participation of women in high-level government positions and governing councils at the local level, expanding the coverage of maternity benefits, penalizing discrimination on the basis of gender, and protecting women and girls against violence.
-Its implementing rules provide for a governance structure for the monitoring of gender equality goals, i.e., the Philippine Commission on Women (PCW) and the enforcement and governance of gender and women protections and participation across all levels of government.
-The Magna Carta is the overall framework that guided and continues to guide efforts to legislate, implement, support, and program the gender equality efforts of government, civil society, and other stakeholders.
-As far as laws are concerned, the Philippines performs better than its neighboring countries, although enforcement and implementation of these laws remains understudied.
+Some of the most significant laws of the last decade that impact the welfare of women and girls (Box 2) include the Magna Carta of Women (MCW) also known as Republic Act (RA) 9710, the Responsible Parenthood and RH Act (RA 10354), the Domestic Workers' Act (RA 10361), and the Anti-Child Pornography Act (RA 9775).
+In particular, the MCW is the encompassing act that operationalizes the country's commitment to the CEDAW.
+It sets out the state's obligations in promoting and protecting gender equality, women's rights, and female empowerment across all sectors of society.
+Some of the key features of the law include setting targets for (1) increasing the participation of women in high-level government positions and governing councils at the local level, (2) expanding the coverage of maternity benefits, (3) penalizing discrimination on the basis of gender, and (4) protecting women and girls against violence.
+Its implementing rules provide for a governance structure that will monitor gender equality goals, i.e., the Philippine Commission on Women (PCW), and the enforcement and governance of gender and women protection and participation across all levels of government.
+The Magna Carta is the overall framework that guides efforts to legislate, implement, support, and program the gender equality efforts of government, civil society, and other stakeholders.
+As far as laws are concerned, the Philippines performs better than its neighboring countries, although enforcement and implementation of these laws remain lacking.